Muj18/Muj18/README.md

-## Hi there I am Mujib 👋

-Welcome to my GitHub profile!
-I am a DevOps Engineer with a passion for learning new things
+# Welcome to my GitHub profile!

+I am a DevOps Engineer with a passion for learning new things.

-About Me
+## About Me

-🛠 Skills
+### 🛠 Skills

-DevOps Tools: Docker, Kubernetes, Ansible, Terraform Cloud Providers: AWS, GCP
+- **DevOps Tools**: Docker, Kubernetes, Ansible, Terraform
-Programming Languages: Bash
+- **Cloud Providers**: AWS, GCP
+- **Programming Languages**: Bash
-CI/CD: Setting up and maintaining continuous integration and continuous deployment pipelines, Github Actions Infrastructure as Code: Terraform
+- **CI/CD**: Setting up and maintaining continuous integration and continuous deployment pipelines, GitHub Actions
+- **Infrastructure as Code**: Terraform

+### 📚 Always Learning

-📚 Always Learning: I'm continuously exploring new technologies to enhance my skill set and stay updated with industry trends
+I'm continuously exploring new technologies to enhance my skill set and stay updated with industry trends.

-Hobbies
+## Hobbies

-Brazilian Jiu-Jitsu
+- Brazilian Jiu-Jitsu
-Football
+- Football
-Cycling
+- Cycling
-Movies
+- Movies
-Spending time with my kids -  In this order
+- Spending time with my kids

-Kidding :)
+*In this order.
+Kidding :)*